The ISAF 2022 shark attack report

 “Provoked bites” occur when a human initiates interaction with a shark in some way.
 These include instances when divers are bitten after harassing or trying to touch sharks, bites on spearfishers, bites on people attempting to feed sharks, bites occurring while unhooking or removing a shark from a fishing net and so forth.

-Of the remaining 25 cases, four involved bites to motorized or non-motorized marine vessels (“boat bites”) and one involved shark-inflicted post-mortem bites (“scavenge”).
-Five cases were regarded as “doubtful” or incidents that likely did not involve a shark.
-These included one case attributed to a stingray, three attributed to bony fish and one to injury associated with scraping against a rock.
+Of the remaining 19 cases, four involved bites to motorized or non-motorized marine vessels (“boat bites”), two sea disasters where victim’s boats sank, and four involved shark-inflicted post-mortem bites (“scavenge”).
+Three cases were regarded as “doubtful,” or incidents that likely did not involve a shark.
+These included one case attributed to a bluefish and one collision with a shark.

-In a single case, the nature of the incident was unclear with the available data (“No assignment could be made”).
-An additional 14 cases could not be confirmed as a shark-human interaction (“Not confirmed”).
+In three cases, the nature of the incident was unclear with the available data (“No assignment could be made”).
+An additional two cases could not be confirmed as a shark-human interaction (“Not confirmed”).
 ISAF will continue to investigate these cases in collaboration with local law enforcement and medical professionals until they can be resolved satisfactorily.

 Global total of unprovoked shark bites significantly lower than average

-The 2021 worldwide total of 73 confirmed unprovoked cases was in line with the most recent five-year (2016-2020) average of 72 incidents annually.
-However, unprovoked case numbers were significantly down in 2020, which we attribute to lockdowns associated with the pandemic.
-There were 11 shark-related fatalities this year, 9 of which were assigned as unprovoked.
-This number is above the annual global average of five unprovoked fatalities per year.
+The 2022 worldwide total of 57 confirmed unprovoked cases is lower than the most recent five-year (2017-2021) average of 70 incidents annually.
+There were nine shark-related fatalities this year, five of which are assigned as unprovoked.
+This number is in line with the 5 year annual global average of six unprovoked fatalities per year.

 Annual fluctuations in shark-human interactions are common.
-Despite 2020’s and 2021’s spike in fatalities, long-term trends show a decreasing number of annual fatalities.
+Despite 2021’s spike in fatalities, 2022 was a return to typical long-term trends which show a decreasing number of annual fatalities.
 Year-to-year variability in oceanographic, socioeconomic and meteorological conditions significantly influences the local abundance of sharks and humans in the water.

 U.S. leads world in number of unprovoked bites

-Consistent with long-term trends, the United States recorded the most unprovoked shark bites in 2021, with 47 confirmed cases.
-This is 42% higher than the 33 incidents that occurred in the U.S. in 2020.
-The 47 cases represent 64% of the worldwide total.
-This represents an increase from 2020 when 58% of the worldwide unprovoked bites occurred in the U.S.
+Consistent with long-term trends, the United States recorded the most unprovoked shark bites in 2022, with 41 confirmed cases.
+This is lower than the 47 incidents that occurred in the U.S. in 2021.
+The 41 cases represent 72% of the worldwide total.
+This is an increase from 2021 when 64% of the worldwide unprovoked bites occurred in the U.S.

-Australia’s total of 12 unprovoked incidents was lower than the most recent five-year annual average of 16 incidents for the region.
-Six bites occurred in New South Wales, two of which were fatal.
-Four bites occurred in Western Australia, one of which was fatal.
-Single incidents occurred in Queensland and Victoria.
+Australia’s total of nine unprovoked incidents was lower than the most recent five-year annual average of 15 incidents for the region.
+Four bites occurred in New South Wales, four bites occurred in Western Australia, and a single incident occurred in Victoria.

 Florida had most unprovoked bites in U.S.

-For decades, Florida has topped global charts in the number of shark bites, and this trend continued in 2021.
-Florida’s 28 cases represent 60% of the U.S. total and 38% of unprovoked bites worldwide.
-This is consistent with Florida’s most recent five-year annual average of 25 incidents.
+For decades, Florida has topped global charts in the number of shark bites, and this trend continued in 2022.
+Florida’s 16 cases represent 39% of the U.S. total and 28% of unprovoked bites worldwide.
+This is lower than Florida’s most recent five-year annual average of 22 incidents.

-In Florida, Volusia County had the most shark bites (17), representing 63% of the state’s total.
-This represents an increase from the five-year annual average of nine incidents in the area; however, Volusia County experiences considerable variation in the number of bites from one year to the next.
-The remaining bites occurred in Brevard (2), Miami-Dade (2), and St. Lucie (2), with single incidents in Broward, Martin, Manatee, Palm Beach and St. Johns counties.
+In Florida, Volusia County had the most shark bites (7), representing 44% of the state’s total.
+This represents a decrease from the five-year annual average of nine incidents in the area; however, Volusia County experiences considerable variation in the number of bites from one year to the next.
+Of the nine remaining bites, four occurred in Monroe, and single incidents were reported in Martin, Nassau, Pinellas, Brevard and Palm Beach counties.

 Most bites related to surfing and board sports